 Wildlife observation and photography opportunities abound.
 You may see white-tailed deer, raccoons, armadillos, foxes, squirrels, cottontail rabbits and over 300 varieties of birds.
 The endangered whooping crane feeds on berries and blue crabs found in the coastal wetlands around Goose Island State Park.

-The island portion of the park is an oyster shell island consisting of a shell ridge and marshland.
-Plants on the shell ridge portion of the island include sea-ox-eye daisy, wolfberry, sea purslane, baccharis and seashore dropseed grass.
-The marsh at Goose Island includes smooth cordgrass, marsh-hay cordgrass, saltgrass, saltwort and glasswort.
-The bays around Goose Island are filled with seagrass beds and oyster reefs.
-Red drum, speckled trout and flounder are just a few of the fish that live in the bays around the island.
+The oyster shell island has a shell ridge and marshland.
+Plants on the shell ridge portion of the island include sea ox-eye daisy, wolfberry, sea purslane, baccharis and seashore dropseed grass.
+Smooth cordgrass, marsh-hay cord grass, saltgrass, saltwort and glasswort grow in the marsh.
+Seagrass beds and oyster reefs fill the bays around Goose Island.